buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 With that point stressed, let’s explore some typical user interface patterns you may find useful.

+{% include figure.html url="/images/ch2/c3-s3-1-date-pickers.png" alt="Date Pickers" description="This is a temporary image (and it’s not mine).
+It will be replaced by an image drawn in a similar style the components I created for Chapter 2." %}

 ### Date Pickers

 As user interface designers we frequently encounter a need for date patterns.
 A user might, for example, need to: